-The American Immunization Registry Association (AIRA) launched its community-driven immunization information system (IIS) measurement and improvement initiative in mid-2015, with the dual goals of providing IIS with information to more fully align with IIS Functional Standards, while also developing a summary of where IIS are as an overall network in meeting standards and best practices.
+The American Immunization Registry Association (AIRA) launched its community-driven immunization information system (IIS) Measurement and Improvement Initiative in mid-2015, with the dual goals of providing IIS with information to more fully align with IIS Functional Standards, while also developing a summary of where IIS are as an overall network in meeting standards and best practices.
 The initiative connects AIRA testing processes with IIS pre-production (or test) systems and shares actionable results with IIS.
 AIRA is continuing to connect and test with a growing number of IIS interfaces, with more than 3 quarters of the IIS community's pre-production systems currently connected.
 The data available are helping to guide individual IIS enhancements to align with standards, and the AIRA Measurement for Assessment and Certification Advisory Workgroup (MACAW) is seeing significant improvements in interoperability between IIS and electronic health record (EHR) systems across the community.

 The first 2 stages of Testing and Discovery and IIS Assessment are well under way.
-This report shares the results of IIS that have participated in Validation as the third stage of the voluntary, phased measurement and improvement process for IIS measurement.
+This report shares the results of IIS that have been measured in Validation as the third stage of the voluntary, phased Measurement and Improvement process for IIS measurement.
 This stage recognizes those IIS aligning with standards while also acknowledging IIS progressing toward meeting standards.
 Transport is the first content area to move into Validation.

-The following table presents the phased schedule for measurement and improvement, with emphasis on this current report on Transport Validation.
+The following table presents the phased schedule for Measurement and Improvement, with emphasis on this current report on Transport Validation.